fveilly/triskell/README.md

 ## Capacity and reallocation

-If a reservation exceeds the buffer capacity, depending on the choosen allocation strategy new space will be allocated or an error is returned if the allocation failed.
+If a reservation exceeds the buffer capacity, the chosen allocation strategy will determine whether new space is allocated or if an error is returned.

-There are three allocation strategies:
 * **AllocationStrategy::Exact**: Reserves the minimum capacity required to insert a specified number of additional elements.
 * **AllocationStrategy::AtLeast (default)**: With this strategy, capacity is reserved to accommodate at least the specified number of additional elements.
 * **AllocationStrategy::NonGrowable**: If attempting to reserve capacity beyond the buffer's limit, return an error.